ashes999/terrace/README.md

 [![build status](https://travis-ci.org/ashes999/terrace.svg?branch=master)](https://travis-ci.org/ashes999/terrace)

-**Our vision:** write Ruby code once; run your game on desktop, mobile, and in-browser.
+**Our vision:** write Ruby code and run your game on desktop, mobile, and in-browser.
 We do this by providing a "standard" Ruby interface, and generating equivalent code for various platforms through various back-ends (like `webruby` for web support).

-Our current methodology is to **use high-velocity stacks instead of a common code-base.** This means we use CraftyJS (web), Gosu (desktop), and libGDX (android) even though we could use `mruby` with SDL.
+Our current methodology is to **use high-velocity stacks instead of a common code-base.** This means we use CraftyJS (web), Gosu (desktop), and libGDX (android) even though we could use `mruby` with SDL everywhere.

 # Getting Started

-To start, edit `main.rb` and add code for your game, like so:
+To start, `main.rb` looks like this:

 ```
-# Load the terrace library, and target-specific code.
-Do not remove these!
-#= require ./lib/common/terrace_common.rb
-#= require ./lib/TARGET/terrace.rb
 g = Game.new(800, 600)
 g.load_content({
-  :images => ['content/images/fox.png', 'content/images/emblem.png']
+  :images => ['content/images/fox.png'],
+  :audio => ['content/audio/noise.ogg']
 }, lambda {
+  touches = 0
+  t = Entity.new(TextComponent.new, TwoDComponent.new)
+  t.text('Touches: 0')
+  t.move(8, 8)

-  e = Entity.new(TwoDComponent.new, KeyboardComponent.new)
+  e = Entity.new(ImageComponent.new, KeyboardComponent.new, TwoDComponent.new, TouchComponent.new, AudioComponent.new)
   e.image('content/images/fox.png')
   e.move_with_keyboard
+  puts "Size of e is #{e.width}x#{e.height}"

-  e.touch(lambda { puts "The time is #{Time.new}" })
+  e.touch(lambda {
+    e.play('content/audio/noise.ogg')
+    touches += 1
+    t.text("Touches: #{touches}")
   })
+})
 ```

-This sample creates a new `800x600` game with a fox sprite that moves with the arrow keys.
-Clicking it with the mouse displays the current time.
+This sample creates a new `800x600` game with a fox sprite that moves with the arrow keys (or `WASD`).
+Clicking the fox with the mouse (or touching it on Android) plays a sound and increments the touch count.
+The sample also pre-loads all the necessary images and audio files.

 To run your game in-browser, run `ruby build.rb web-craftyjs`.
 This will generate the HTML5 version under `bin/web-craftyjs`.
 To play the game, open `bin/web-craftyjs/index.html` in your browser.